nithish847/tripweave/README.md

 # 🧳 TripWeave

 TripWeave is a smart travel management web app built with the **MERN Stack (MongoDB, Express, React, Node.js)**.
-It helps users **plan, book, and manage** international trips with ease — all in one place.
+It helps users **plan, book, and manage** india trips with ease — all in one place.

 ## 🧩 Tech Stack